Fifa criticised for letting Qatar ‘run the show’ over LGBTQ+ protest threats

 Ryan Tobin, 29, from Bridgend, South Wales, expressed concerns about rainbow bucket hats being confiscated from fellow Wales fans.

-Mr Tobin and his friend Dylan Thomas, 28, from Maesteg, South Wales, said Wales captain Gareth Bale probably should have worn the One Love armband to send a signal even if he risked being booked.
+Mr Tobin and his friend Dylan Thomas, 28, from Maesteg, South Wales, said Bale should have worn the One Love armband to send a signal even if he risked being booked.

 Asked if Wales should follow Germany’s lead, Mr Tobin said: “Yeah, why not?
 It makes a statement, doesn’t it?”